bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h3 id="ch3-6-7">3.6.7 Inserting data</h3>
 <!------------------------------------------------------------------------------------------------>

-So, about inserting data… Here this is what we did during the creation of the database.
+Here this is what we did during the creation of the database.

-We used objectStore.add(...).
-This is a particular case because when we are creating the database,
+We used objectStore.add(...) in this is a particular case because when we are creating the database, nobody can do the same operation at the same time.

-nobody can do the same operation at the same time.
-So we don't need to protect the insertion
+We don't need to protect the insertion of the data by a transaction.

-of the data by a transaction.
-But usually, when you insert data, you need
+But usually, when you insert data, you need to create a transaction.

-to create a transaction.
-This is what is done here: we create a transaction on the dataStore

-called "customers », and we are indicating that we are going to read data, and also write
+This is what is done here: we create a transaction on the dataStore called "customers », and we are indicating that we are going to read data, and also write data.

-data.
-You need to have listeners -callbacks- in case there is an error during the creation

-of the transaction.
+You need to have listeners -callbacks- in case there is an error during the creation of the transaction.

 Then, if everything went ok, and using this object store transaction,

 you will add data.
 The fact that we are using the transaction here,